 There’s a range of trim levels to choose from, starting off with the rather basic Visia model.
 We’d recommend looking for an Acenta Premium at the very least (standard kit includes 17-inch alloys, an eight-inch media system and a rear-view camera), while the N-Connecta adds desirable features like 18-inch alloy wheels, a 12.3-inch digital instrument cluster and a nine-inch media system.

 The high-spec Tekna is loaded with kit, including 19-inch alloy wheels, a head-up display system and a panoramic sunroof, while the top-of-the-range Tekna+ builds on this with 20-inch alloys, a Bose sound system and quilted leather seats with massage function (in the front).
 No one needs their family crossover to be that well-equipped and, priced upwards of £34,000, you'd have to really want a lavishly kitted out Qashqai.

 The latest Qashqai is leagues ahead of the old model when it comes to comfort and quality.
-It's a versatile SUV, too, with its larger boot and clever storage compartments making it apt for family car buyers who need an affordable but upmarket SUV.
-Just avoid models with 20-inch wheels, as these make the ride quality extremely hard on rought roads.
+It’s a versatile SUV, too, with its larger boot and clever storage compartments making it apt for family car buyers who need an affordable but upmarket SUV.
+Just avoid models with 20-inch wheels, as these make the ride quality rather harsh on rough roads.